segmentio/segment-docs/src/connections/destinations/catalog/actions-contentstack/index.md

 ## Receive personalized content

-As per your events/payloads, your Contentstack Personalize project should now start receiving events to help you understand the users associated with your mapped values.
+Based on your events/payloads, your Contentstack Personalize project should now start receiving events to help you understand the users associated with your mapped values.

 The event names and properties you use must match those defined in your Contentstack Personalize project.
 For advanced customization and to further enhance your personalized experience, explore Contentstack Personalize in [Contentstack's Documentation](https://www.contentstack.com/docs){:target="_blank”}.